doctore/Spring5Microservices/README.md

 Regarding to **security-jwt-service**, it has an equivalent list of web services to provide the same funcionality, starting with the required credentials for every request:

 ![Alt text](/documentation/SecurityJwtService_Credentials.png?raw=true "Security Jwt credentials")

+And in a similar way to the previous one, the table in database to contain that information is `security.jwt_client_details`.

+So, the list of web services is the following one:

 **1.** Get the authentication information: